RektifyAI/attack-playbook/README.md

 # Sena Hack Library

 Sena Labs has created a hack library that lists relevant hacks, scams, exploits, and compromises that occur in the cryptocurrency community.
-We have generalized these events, whether it be cyber or real-world to be attacks.
+We have generalized these events, whether it be cyber or real-world to be "attacks", regardless of technical nature.

 The imperative need to study the architecture and methodology of attacks within the digital asset arena is up to the user.
 At Sena Labs we support a DYOR model that incentivizes users to DYOR as you invest and HODL.
 We hope this Hack Library saves users evitable headaches that emerges in the digital asset arena.